wadams458/SilentBob/README.md

   ***

-        if ("hunger" is equal to true or "sleepiness" is = to true) and "unhappy timer" is = to 0, then: set dead to true
+        if ("hunger" is equal to true or "sleepiness" is = to true) and "timer" is = to 0, then: set dead to true

          if "hunger is equal to true or "sleepiness" is equal to true, then show sad face
-             change "unhappy timer" by -1
+             change "timer" by -1

          if "dead" is true, then:
              show dead face